chrizzleybear/Tempera/README.md

 # Running the components (Web-Server & Raspberry)

+---

+### Secrets

+In order to run the web server docker, an email key and database password must be provided.
+To avoid saving them in plain text inside the compose.yaml, they are read from text files you have to create and write the password/key in.
+So, in the same directory as the compose.yaml file create a *secrets* directory and in it create these files with your password/key in them

+* database_password.txt
+* email_key.txt

+---

 > :rocket:
 > Pro tip: you can run and manage docker images & containers from your IDE like Intellij or Pycharm.
 > Just select the *services* widget on your sidebar and/or open any Dockerfile or compose.yaml in your IDE.